PerfectMemory/mongoid-multitenancy/README.md

 `tenant` accepts several options:

- * :optional : set to true when the tenant can be optional
+ * :optional : set to true when the tenant is optional (default value is `false`)
+ * :immutable : set to true when the tenant field is immutable (default value is `true`)
  * :class_name, etc. : all the other options will be passed to the mongoid relation

 Some examples to illustrate this behavior: